danielgroves/danielgroves.net/src/notebook/_posts/2017-04-21-fstop-guru-ul.md

 Through all of this one of my favourite features is how you access the camera equipment.
 The Guru — like the rest of F-Stops bags — is rear opening.
 This means when you put the bag down on wet ground the back-panel does’t get wet, and as a result it doesn’t make your back wet when you put it back on.
 It also means you don’t have to faff by removing any rain cover, and it presents all of your gear neatly when you need to access it.

 {% figure %}
-  {% img src: 2017-04-web-DSC_2834, alt: My Salsa leaning up outside the resturant in Bitola, Macedonia along the bustling highstreet.  %}
+  {% img src: 2017-04-web-DSC_2834, alt: Gear laid out in the small-shallow ICU, stowed at the bottom of the bag. %}
-  {% figcaption %}**Top Left:** Menus at the resturant in Bitola, Macedonia; **Top Right:** Bikes at the resturant in Bitola, Macedonia; **Bottom:** My Salsa leaning up outside the resturant in Bitola, Macedonia along the bustling highstreet{% endfigcaption %}
+  {% figcaption %}Gear laid out in the small-shallow ICU, stowed at the bottom of the bag.{% endfigcaption %}
 {% endfigure %}

 Cargo loops inside the access door means you can keep essential small items immediately available too, such as a lens-pen for removing grease and rest from your camera lens, a remote shutter release, or even a pen.

 {% figure %}
-  {% img src: 2017-04-web-DSC_2813, alt: My Salsa leaning up outside the resturant in Bitola, Macedonia along the bustling highstreet.  %}
+  {% img src: 2017-04-web-DSC_2813, alt: The back of the ICU opening as loops for storing those small fast-access items. %}
-  {% figcaption %}**Top Left:** Menus at the resturant in Bitola, Macedonia; **Top Right:** Bikes at the resturant in Bitola, Macedonia; **Bottom:** My Salsa leaning up outside the resturant in Bitola, Macedonia along the bustling highstreet{% endfigcaption %}
+  {% figcaption %}The back of the ICU opening as loops for storing those small fast-access items.{% endfigcaption %}
 {% endfigure %}

 ## Build Quality